100ideas/manylabs-hubot/README.md

 ### Scripting

 An example script is included at `scripts/example.coffee`, so check it out to get started, along with the [Scripting Guide](scripting-docs).
 Also check out the excellent [programming butler article on how hubot scripts work](programming-butler).
+And [Hacking Hubot with Hubot](http://taylor.fausak.me/2013/02/24/hacking-hubot-with-hubot/) by Taylor Fausak.

 For many common tasks, there's a good chance someone has already one to do just the thing.